jhill1/SEPwC/source/Python_numpy.inc.rst

 data structures.

 Python lists are general purpose containers.
-They can be "heterogeneous", meaning that they can contain elements of a variety of datatypes.
+They can be *heterogeneous*, meaning that they can contain elements of a variety of datatypes.

-However, scientific data is often numerical and hence `homogeneous`.
+However, scientific data is often numerical and hence *homogeneous*.
 NumPy is designed to work on such data, rather than be more general.

 Most NumPy arrays have some restrictions.
 For instance:

 - All elements of the array must be of the same type of data.
-- Once created, the total size of the the array can't change.
+- Once created, the total size of the array can't change.
 - The shape must be "rectangular", not "jagged"; e.g., each row of a two-dimensional array must have the same number of columns.